ItsSilvie/blog.silvie.org/_posts/2022-06-21-promotional-packs.markdown

 layout: post
 title:  "Grand Archive Promotional Packs"
 date:   2022-07-05 06:51:57 +0100
-last_modified_at: 2023-02-17 15:02:00 +0100
+last_modified_at: 2024-02-09 00:01:00 +0100
 categories: sample
 permalink: promotional-packs
 excerpt: Promotional Packs were first seen in March 2022, replacing individual card giveaways with a random selection of cards instead.
-Here is everything we know about them.
+Here is everything there is to know about them.
 image: /assets/images/2022-06-21-promotional-packs/thumbnail.png
 author: james
 ---